memakeit/mmi-analytics/README.md

  * Clicky
  * Google

-To render the analytics JavaScript, echo the result from a request to the analytics provider.
+To render the JavaScript, echo the result from a request to the analytics provider.
 > echo Request::factory('mmi/analytics/google')->execute();